Predoctoral Fellowship in Value Assessment-Health Outcomes Research

 The following components are included in the application:

-1. Applicant’s Biosketch (should be NIH or NSF format)
+1. Applicant’s Biosketch (NIH format)

-2. Extended Letter (a.k.a. personal statement)
+2. Extended Letter (personal statement)

 This is an opportunity to tell us who you are.
 Include a synopsis of your career, your professional interests, and your desired career path.
-The letter should not exceed two single-spaced pages (U.S. letter size 8.5” x 11” / .5” margin / 12-point font).
+The letter should not exceed two single-spaced pages (U.S. letter size 8.5” x 11” / .5” margin / 11-point font).

 3. Research Plan

-Applicants must prepare a comprehensive yet concise thesis project description, not to exceed six pages.
-This should be written by the applicant and not cut/pasted from another’s project.
+Applicants must prepare a comprehensive yet concise research plan.
+This should be written by the applicant and not copied from another’s project.
 Applicants should use a format similar to that for National Institutes of Health grants.
-The description should include aims, rationale, research design and methodology, preliminary results (if any exist), and a bibliography of major references (bibliographies are not included in the page limit).

-The first use of any abbreviation or acronym should be preceded by the full name or description.Required type specifications: U.S. letter size 8.5” x 11” / .5” margin / 12-point font (figures may be provided in a smaller font).
+Required type specifications: U.S. letter size 8.5” x 11” / .5” margin / 11-point font (figures may be provided in a smaller font).
+The first use of any abbreviation or acronym should be preceded by the full name or description.
 Submissions that do not meet the specified guidelines for proposal preparation will not be considered.

 4. Research Impact Questions